xibosignage/xibo-manual/source/en/media_module_twitter.md

 # Twitter

+Display Twitter feeds on Layouts.

+{feat}Twitter Widget|v3{feat}

 The Twitter Module provides access to the [Twitter Search API](https://dev.twitter.com/rest/public/search).
-Add the Twitter Widget to Layouts to display Twitter feeds.

-{tip}
 Granted access is to **read data** only!
-{/tip}

 {nonwhite}
 {cloud}

-The main set-up is provided as part of the service for **Xibo Cloud Hosting** customers.
+The main set-up is provided as part of the service for **Xibo Cloud** hosted customers.
 Please follow the simplified process below to connect to the Twitter API.

 - Select **Modules** from the Administration section of the menu.
 - Click on the row menu for the Twitter Provider (Twitter Search) Module and select **Connect to Twitter**.
 - A form will open which has a **Login with Twitter** button which allows authorisation for the CMS to connect via a Twitter account.
 - Follow the on-screen instructions to authorise.

-Skip the installation section below and go straight to the **Add Widget** section.
+Skip the installation section below and continue from the **Add Widget** section.

 {/cloud}

-**Non-Xibo Cloud Hosting customers please follow the full installation steps as detailed below.**
+**Non-Xibo Cloud Hosted customers please follow the full installation steps as detailed below.**

 {/nonwhite}